LGBTQ rights in South Sudan: Discrimination and harassment

 The U.S. Department of State's 2022 Human Rights Report found that "most openly LGBTQI+ citizens" had fled from South Sudan "because of actively hostile government rhetoric and action", while their reports from 2018 to 2022 found "there were reports", or "some reports", of incidents of discrimination and abuse: "LGBTQI+ persons reported security forces routinely harassed and sometimes arrested, detained, tortured, and beat them".
 In comparison, the State Department's report for 2011, the first year of South Sudan's independent existence, found "widespread" societal discrimination against gay men and lesbians.

-The country has no known LGBT-support organisations.
+The country has no known LGBTQ-support organisations.
 The Non-Governmental Organisations Act (2016) regulates organisations such as NGOs.
 It contains a provision that these may not contravene the country's "sovereignty, ... its institutions and laws".
 As same-sex sexual activity remains illegal, civic organisations that support gender diversity or LGBTQ rights may not be permitted to operate in South Sudan.
 A community-based organisation supportive of LGBTQ rights, Access for All, was reportedly intimidated into closing its doors in 2017.
 It was raided by security forces; some staff were detained for several months, but released without charge, according to the organisation's executive director, who later left the country.

+Anti-discrimination protections

+There is no anti-discrimination or hate crime legislation that protects LGBTQ persons from harassment or abuse on the basis of their sexual orientation or gender identity.
+As of 2020, harassment of employees based on sexual orientation or gender identity is prohibited for all oil and gas companies operating in South Sudan.

 Political and leader stances

-In September 2017 the government minister for Labour, Public Service, and Human Resource Development, Gathoth Gatkuoth Hothnyang stated the government would order security forces to arrest LGBTI persons and detain them until they procreate.
+In September 2017 the government minister for Labour, Public Service, and Human Resource Development, Gathoth Gatkuoth Hothnyang stated the government would order security forces to arrest LGBTQ persons and detain them until they procreate.
 There were no reports of such arrests by year's end.
 In July 2010, Salva Kiir Mayardit, now President of South Sudan, told Radio Netherlands Worldwide that homosexuality is not in the "character" of Southern Sudanese people.
 "It is not even something that anybody can talk about here in southern Sudan in particular.
 It is not there and if anybody wants to import or to export it to Sudan, it will not get the support and it will always be condemned by everybody", he said.
 In 2006, Abraham Mayom Athiaan, a bishop in South Sudan, led a split from the Episcopal Church of Sudan for what he regarded as a failure by the church leadership to condemn homosexuality sufficiently strongly.